EMXC-Skiing/massnordic-web/index.md

 - Invitations to the 2025 U16 and EHS teams were issued on Feb.
 18, after the final Eastern Cup of the season.

 For more information on how points and ranking lists are calculated, see [About MA Nordic Points]({% link mass-nordic-points/about.md %}).

-## Championship Events

-- The U16 Championships and EHS Championships are held on separate weekends in early March, organized by the New England Nordic Ski Association (NENSA).
-States from across the Northeast participate.
-- Massachusetts takes 24 boys and 24 girls to each event.
-- Team selection is primarily based on performance in the MA Nordic Cup, held in late January.
-Performance in other events such as high school league racing and Eastern Cups may also contribute.
-- In recent years, the dates of U16 and EHS championships have conflicted with US Ski & Snowboard's Junior National Championships (JNs).
-Typically, it is impossible for an athlete to participate in both JNs and EHS/U16s.

 ### Eligibility
 - Any U16 athlete living or going to school in MA is eligible for U16 Championships.